numfocus/gsoc/2017/proposals/chait-kaitlyn.md

 *Model-View-Controller* pattern as described before.
 *Controller*: In the following prototypes below, you will see the use of an object called Controller.
-The purpose of this object is to serve as a data controller.
-This object must be able to import and export serialized data.
+The purpose of this object is to serve as a data controller, in which it must be able to import and export serialized data.
+This implies that a Controller should be able to created with a figure and a figure can be created by a Controller.
+In order to keep extra data from entering the set, should not be created by default.

+Note:
+    * The set of data can be list, ndarray, or other representation compatible with Matplotlib.
+When exporting data, my first focus will be *to_json* function, in the future I would like to work out to other data types.

 ### Prototype:
 Here are some examples of how the serializer should work and be implemented